-In performance, more than arguably any other existing profession, self care is paramount.
+Much has been said about the challenges actors endure: rejection, survival jobs, rejection, making ends meet—did we mention rejection?
+And in performance, more than arguably any other existing profession, self-care is paramount.
 Your mind and body are your currency and the product you’re “selling.”
 When your physical and mental health falter in the slightest, it shows in your acting.
-But, guess what?
-They will falter—sometimes frequently.
+And they will falter—sometimes frequently.
 In those instances, caring for yourself becomes even more critical.
-From keeping your head up amidst the “nos,” to vocal health techniques, to tips for maintaining overall physical and emotional fitness, here is the Backstage Guide for an actor’s self care.
+From keeping your head up amidst the “nos” to maintaining your physical and emotional health, this guide will break down everything actors need to know about self-care.

-- Why is physical and mental health crucial for actors?
+- Why is self-care important for actors?

-- How do actors stay motivated?
+- How do actors stay healthy physically?

-- How do actors reconcile auditions with performance jitters?
+- How do actors cope with rejection?

 - How do you know when to see a therapist?